witheve/rfcs/proposed/syntax.md

 ##### **Not**

-Not is an anti-join operator, which takes a body of objects.
+Not is an anti-join operator, which takes a body of records.
 For example, we can get a list of people who are not invited to the party:

 ```
 friends not invited to the party